MicrosoftDocs/security/zero-trust/data.md

 2. [Create a trainable classifier](https://docs.microsoft.com/microsoft-365/compliance/classifier-creating-a-trainable-classifier?view=o365-worldwide) (preview).

-I.  **Access decisions are governed by a cloud security policy engine.**
+IV.  **Access decisions are governed by a cloud security policy engine.**

 For data stored in Exchange, SharePoint, and OneDrive, automatic classification with sensitivity labels can be deployed via policies to targeted locations.
 Microsoft Cloud App Security provides additional capabilities to manage sensitive files, including: